Nonlinear Models#

 - class States#

-States of a symbol in a model.
+States of a model.

 You can clear the states you set.